 - Foster, John Bellamy.
 1992.
 "The Absolute Law of Environmental Degradation Under Capitalism."
 Capitalism Nature Socialism 3 (3): 77-82. - Hornborg, Alf.
 1998.
 "Towards an Ecological Theory of Unequal Exchange: Articulating World System Theory and Ecological Economics."
-Ecological Economics 25 (1): 127-36. - Moore, Jason W. 2017.
-"The Capitalocene, Part I: On the Nature and Origins of Our Ecological Crisis."
-The Journal of Peasant Studies 44 (3): 594-630. - Clark, Brett, and John Bellamy Foster.
+Ecological Economics 25 (1): 127-36. - Patel, Raj, and Jason W. Moore.
+2018.
+A History of the World in Seven Cheap Things: A Guide to Capitalism, Nature, and the Future of the Planet.
+Brooklyn, NY: Verso.
+Introduction - Clark, Brett, and John Bellamy Foster.
 2009.
 "Ecological Imperialism and the Global Metabolic Rift: Unequal Exchange and the Guano/Nitrates Trade."
 International Journal of Comparative Sociology 50 (3-4): 311-34.